KevinChngJY/azurefunction_matlab_deployment/MATLAB_Compiler_Azure_Function_Window.md

 ENV XAPPLRESDIR /etc/X11/app-defaults
 ```

+If you are using different version of MATLAB,you might need to modify the docker file above so it install your specific version MATLAB runtime.
+You are welcome to approach me if you have question to modify the docker script, I try to help at my convenient.

 13. In the root project folder, run the docker build command, and provide a name, azurefunctionsimage, and tag, v1.0.0.
 Replace <DOCKER_ID> with your Docker Hub account ID.
 This command builds the Docker image for the container.

 ```